-Instore marketing that resonates with the values of your customers helps to create an emotional connection.
-Use your visual displays to tell stories and to communicate important information about your brand, as well as trying to sell products.
+In-store marketing that resonates with the values of your customers helps to create an emotional connection.
+Use your visual displays to tell stories and to communicate important information about your brand, as well as try to sell products.

 It’s a great time to share ways in which you’re operating fairly and ethically in these challenging times.
 And to give consumers confidence that the money they spend is going to a company that cares during Covid-19.

-You can further your connection with customers by being much more targeted with your instore marketing.
-The pandemic has affected every area differently, and being able to reflect this in your messaging shows understanding, and relevance, at a community level.
-Recent research has found that almost half of consumers say they are more likely to spend money at a shop that supports local charities.
+You can further your connection with customers by being much more targeted with your in-store marketing.
+The pandemic has affected every area differently, and being able to reflect this in your messaging shows understanding and relevance at a community level.
+Recent research has found that almost half of the consumers say they are more likely to spend money at a shop that supports local charities.

 If you’re looking to improve your instore marketing processes, drop us an email: firstname.lastname@example.org